GLOBAL TEMPERATURES INCREASING

 The world’s five warmest years have all occurred since 2015 with nine of the 10 warmest years occurring since 2005, according to scientists from NOAA’s National Centers for Environmental Information (NCEI).

 And “The period 2001-2010 (0.490°C above the 1961-90 average) was 0.216°C warmer than the 1991-2000 decade (0.274°C above the 1961-90 average).”

 Hence warming has continued beyond the decades prior to 2010.

-As stated in the first link above, the current consensus is “Increased concentrations of greenhouse gases in the atmosphere due to human activities are most likely the underlying cause of warming in the 20th century.
+The current consensus is “Increased concentrations of greenhouse gases in the atmosphere due to human activities are most likely the underlying cause of warming in the 20th and 21st centuries.

 The warmth or coldness of individual years is strongly influenced by whether there was an El Niño or a La Niña event occurring in the equatorial Pacific Ocean (See this link for an explanation of this El Niño/La Niña effect. )

 Ocean heat content, which describes the amount of heat stored in the upper-levels of the ocean, was the highest ever recorded in 2019.
 High ocean-heat content can contribute to sea-level rise.

 The declining state of sea ice: Polar sea ice coverage continued its downward trend in 2019.
 Both the Arctic and Antarctic oceans recorded their second-smallest average annual sea-ice coverage during the 1979–2019 period of record.